Paragon (1800 Whitby ship): Career

-On 21 November 1803 Paragon, of 400 tons (bm) and 16 guns, was ready but yet to be allocated to her station.
+On 21 November 1803, Paragon, of 400 tons (bm) and 16 guns, was ready but yet to be allocated to her station.
 Paragon was reported at various times at the Humber and Hull.
-On 29 January 1805 "the Paragon armed ship" was at Deal.
+On 29 January 1805, "the Paragon armed ship" was at Deal.
 One of her boats overturned near Sandown Castle while coming to shore.
 Soldiers from the castle were able to save all but one man.
-The Royal Navy returned the armed defense ships to their owners in the second half of 1805.
+The Royal Navy returned the armed defence ships to their owners in the second half of 1805.

-In the fall of 1805 a small naval squadron under the orders of Commodore Sir Home Popham escorted a fleet of transports, including Paragon, and East Indiamen carrying some 5000 soldiers under the command of Major-general Sir David Baird to attack the Dutch at the Cape of Good Hope.
+In autumn 1805, a small naval squadron under the orders of Commodore Sir Home Popham escorted a fleet of transports, including Paragon, and East Indiamen carrying some 5,000 soldiers under the command of Major-general Sir David Baird to attack the Dutch at the Cape of Good Hope.
 The fleet assembled at Madeira and touched at St. Salvador to replenish supplies.
 The expedition sailed again on the 26 November, and on 4 January 1806, in the evening, anchored to the west of Robben Island, preparatory to taking the Dutch colony.

 After the invasion, on 7 February, Paragon sailed for Algoa Bay with troops to load lumber for military works.

 Paragon disappeared from the registers between 1811 and 1814, and may have served as a government transport.
 She reappeared in the 1815 Register of Shipping (published in 1814), having undergone repairs.
 Her master was R. Miller and her owner Woodcock.

-On 22 May 1814 the French privateer Hirondelle captured Paragon, Woodcock, master, near Wight as Paragon was sailing from Malta to Hull.
+On 22 May 1814, the French privateer Hirondelle captured Paragon, Woodcock, master, near Wight as Paragon was sailing from Malta to Hull.
 The next day HMS Naiad recaptured Paragon, and sent her into Portsmouth.

-The Register of Shipping for 1818 showed Paragon with R. Miller, master, changing to J. Keene, Woodcock & Co., owners, changing to Read & Co., and trade London–Île de France.
+The Register of Shipping for 1818, showed Paragon with R. Miller, master, changing to J. Keene, Woodcock & Co., owners, changing to Read & Co., and trade London–Île de France.

 A list of ships sailing under license from the EIC showed Paragon, G.B.
 Keane, master, Read & Co. owners, sailing from England on 31 August 1818, bound for Bencoolen.